 BA, Psychological and Brain Sciences, Dartmouth College, 2002

 Mara Buchbinder, Ph.D. is Professor of Social Medicine and Adjunct Professor of Anthropology at UNC – Chapel Hill, as well as core faculty in the UNC Center for Bioethics.
 Dr. Buchbinder is a medical anthropologist with broad interests in cultures of health, illness, and medicine in the United States.
 Her recent work focuses on how patients, families, and healthcare providers navigate social and ethical challenges resulting from changes in medical technology, law, and health policy.
-She is currently the Principal Investigator of the Study to Examine Physicians’ Pandemic Stress, a qualitative study of frontline physicians in four U.S. cities who cared for hospitalized COVID-19 patients during the pandemic.
+She is currently the Principal Investigator of STEPPS, the Study to Examine Physicians’ Pandemic Stress, a qualitative study of frontline physicians in four U.S. cities who cared for hospitalized COVID-19 patients during the pandemic.
 She is also the co-Principal Investigator (with Deena Kelly Costa) of CORE-ICU: Clinical and Organizational Resilience in the ICU, an NHLBI R01 study that will investigate how organizational factors contribute to burnout in ICU clinicians and adverse outcomes in patients with acute respiratory failure.